tableaunoir/git-guide/README.md

 ## Branches

-`git branch` lists the existing branches (and does not branch, as its name says).
+Branching is a nice mechanism, but its use is counterintuitively simple.
+For instance, if you want to list the existing branches, but to branch, use `git branch`.
+Yes! `git branch` does not branch, otherwise the name of the command would have been to transparent.
+A command like "git list-branch" would have been too crystal clear.

 To create a branch, do `git branch <nameofmybranch>`. (yes that is the same command... we could have imagined "git newbranch ...").
 To move to a branch, we could have imagined "git changebranch ..." or "git gotobranch ...", but no.. it is `git checkout <nameofmybranch>`.